armaaniel/steak-and-eggs-spa/README.md

 ### Derived Values

 As prices stream in, the positions table calculates P&L and daily price change.
 The user's portfolio value recalculates client-side every 5 seconds.
 Estimated value on buy and sell orders update in real time as the user types.

+### Validations

+User inputs are validated, disabling submission until inputs are valid.
+Inputs are formatted as currency with length caps where applicable.

 ## Tech Stack